How we use test scores

 For non-native English speakers:

-If you have been using English for less than five years or do not speak English at home or at school, we strongly suggest that you take the TOEFL, although it is not required.
+For non-native English speakers, we strongly recommend taking the TOEFL if you have been using English for less than 5 years or do not speak English at home or in school, so that we may consider that alongside the SAT or the ACT.

-While MIT will not require the ACT writing section or SAT optional essay, MIT does value writing and communication highly.
+While MIT does not require the ACT writing section or SAT optional essay, MIT does value writing and communication highly.

 MIT believes that students in any field should learn to write prose that is clear, organized, and eloquent, and to convincingly present facts, data, and ideas.
 As such, all MIT undergraduates must fulfill a communication requirement that integrates instruction and practice in writing and speaking into all four years and across all parts of MIT’s undergraduate program.

-If you take the same test (SAT, ACT, or an SAT Subject Test) multiple times, we will consider the highest score achieved in each section.
+If you take the same test (SAT or ACT) multiple times, we will consider the highest score achieved in each section.
 We do this in order to consider all applicants in their best light.

 Students are free to use the College Board’s Score Choice option and the ACT’s option to submit the scores of your choice as well.

 Testing deadlines and reporting scores

 In order to apply for first-year admission, you must take the required tests on or before the November test date for Early Action or the December test date for Regular Action.
 We will also accept TOEFL scores for Regular Action applicants through the January test dates.
 These are the latest scores that will reach the Admissions Committee in time for review.

 Your scores must be reported to us officially from the testing agency; scores you list on your application and scores appearing on your school transcript will not be considered official.